-“Cha chaan teng” means tea house and is a local culinary tradition in Southern China.
-For some locals in Macau, it is a place to begin the day and enjoy morning coffee and egg sandwiches, with a newspaper.
+“Cha chaan teng” means tea house and it’s a local culinary tradition in Southern China.
+For some locals in Macau, it is a place to begin the day and enjoy morning coffee and egg sandwiches, with a newspaper in hand.
 For others, it offers a quick and affordable meal during lunch and dinner breaks.
-“Cha chaan teng” is special to this region because of its unique multicultural menu both for food and drinks.
-It has become part of the Macau tradition, where you will get to see how they interact.
-Since Macau has been influenced by the Portuguese culture during its past, there are still traces that can be found within its cuisine and even the menus of some of these restaurants.
+Cha chaan teng is a concept special to this region because of its unique multicultural menu–both for food and drinks.
+It a traditional that’s become part of Macau, places where you’ll be able to witness local lives.
+Since Macau has been influenced by the Portuguese culture, there are still traces that can be found within its cuisine and even the menus of some of these restaurants.

 Give these a try if you are feeling adventurous!
-However, if you prefer something safe, a good old “Ice Coke with lemon” will always keep you refreshed for the rest of your day while you explore the city’s hidden gems.
+However, if you prefer something safe, a good old “iced Coke with lemon” will always keep you refreshed for the rest of your day while you explore the city’s hidden gems.

 Opening hours: Daily from 6:30am–6:30pm

-Nam Peng G/F, 85-85A Rua de Cinco de Outubro, Avenida de Almeida Ribeiro, +853 2892 2267
+Nam Ping G/F, 85-85A Rua de Cinco de Outubro, Avenida de Almeida Ribeiro, +853 2892 2267

 Opening hours: 7:00pm to 6:00pm, closed on Wednesdays